PRK vs. LASIK: Which Laser Eye Surgery is Right for You?

 PRK is often the top choice for those with thinner or irregular corneas who aren’t ideal candidates for LASIK.
 Without the flap, there’s no chance of flap-related issues, making it a safer bet for certain people.
 And while the results in terms of improved vision are similar to LASIK, there’s one significant trade-off: the recovery is a bit slower.

 After PRK, you might experience more discomfort, and your vision may be blurry for a few days as your cornea heals.
-Unlike LASIK, where you’re back to normal in a day or two, PRK recovery takes longer—think several days to weeks for full vision clarity.
+Unlike LASIK, where you’re back to normal in a day or two, PRK recovery takes more extended—think several days to weeks for complete vision clarity.
 But for some, that slower recovery is worth the peace of mind that comes with a flap-free procedure.

 PRK vs. LASIK: Which Should You Choose?